ClearlyDazed/samsungTVlegacy/README.rst

 Forked from Ape/samsungctl github
-Added additional mapping for key codes
+With additional mapping for key codes

 ==========
 samsungctl-plus